 Will D. Robinson

-Will D. Robinson almost 6 years ago
+Will D. Robinson about 6 years ago

 This sounds great.
 Where I'm struggling is with how you know whether you can afford the project up front?
 How do you convert it to a Price if you don't know how long it's going to take?
 Your analogy doesn't seem to be a fit for consulting work where you get paid to build something for a price you agree to in advance.
 If you bring a new person on the project who is half as productive, who is going to pay for the doubling of the schedule and doubling of the price?
 No customer I know.
 I do agree with all your reasons why estimating is hard.
 I just don't see how story points solve them if you are not committing.
 Maybe this works for internal projects and product development where you don't measure costs.